 But after all of their hard work and searching, half a dozen plastic bottles will only get them 3-4 pence; hardly enough to live on.

 Sadly, life on the street often brings with it temptation.
 Many of the children turn to alcohol, drugs, or petrol sniffing; anything to numb their minds from the misery they face everyday in their struggle to survive.
 Inevitably, these habits need to be funded, and some children begin to steal in order to finance them.
 If people already treat you like a criminal for sleeping on the street, what is to stop you from becoming one?

 These are children who live full time on the street, day and night.
 They generally come from towns or villages further away from Jinja.
 They move around from town to town looking for opportunities.
-One week they may be in Jinja, the next in Kampala.
-A lot of full time children have been on the street for many years and it can be the only life they feel comfortable with now.
-Full time children on the streets have generally run away from home for a variety of different reasons.
+One week they may be in Jinja and the next in Kampala.
+A lot of full-time children have been on the street for many years and it can be the only life they feel comfortable with now.
+Full-time children on the streets have generally run away from home for a variety of different reasons.

 Daytime children on the streets

 Jinja is based close to Masese, a slum with a population of around 10,000 people.
 From here, many children come to the street each day in search of food and money through work or begging.
 Often, it is the parents encouraging the children to go to the street to work to bring home money for the wider family.
 In some cases, the children live in child-headed households and have no option but to come to the street to earn money so that they can pay their rent and eat.
 At the end of a long day on the street, these children return to Masese to sleep.
 Although conditions here are dirty, noisy and often dangerous, they can at least sleep with the safety of a family around them.

 Why do children run away to the streets?

 The main reasons we have identified are: